positive behaviour support plans by Behaviour Collaborations

 TelePBS is the delivery of Positive Behaviour Support via telepractice.

 Telepractice is the delivery of services at a distance.
-While face to face videoconferencing is the go to for many practitioners, telepractice can also include:
+While face-to-face videoconferencing is the go-to for many practitioners, telepractice can also include:

-• audio only videoconferencing
+• audio-only videoconferencing

 • chat box only videoconferencing